Gema manual page

 words separated by a space, it will also match if they are separated by

-actually has special meaning, which is to match one or more whitespace
+character actually has special meaning, which is to match one or more

-characters.
-In the less likely event that you really want to match exactly
+whitespace characters.
+In the less likely event that you really want to

-"*", which matches any number of characters (up to a limit that
+characters "*", which matches any number of characters (up to a

-matches any one character.
-For example, consider the C macro definition:
+"?", which matches any one character.
+For example, consider the C

 #define frob(p,m) do(Frob,p[m])

-and the same text is substituted where the asterisks appear in the action.
+parenthesis, and the same text is substituted where the asterisks appear

-characters you want.
-There may be as many as 20 arguments, and the "*"
+There may be as many as 20 arguments, and the "*" or "?"

-or "?" in the action will be substituted in the same order as
+in the action will be substituted in the same order as in the template.

-in the template.
-In cases where the arguments need to be used in some
+In cases where the arguments need to be used in some different order or

-different order or an argument needs to be used more than once, a different
+an argument needs to be used more than once, a different notation may be

 Rule: ADD * TO *.=$2 \:\= $2 + $1\;